siteorigin/siteorigin-panels/readme.txt

 == SiteOrigin Premium ==

 [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) enhances Page Builder with a vast array of additional features and settings.
-Take your layouts to the next level.
+Take your layouts to the next level with SiteOrigin Premium addons.

-SiteOrigin Premium also includes access to our next-level email support service, perfect for those times when you need fast and effective technical support.
+SiteOrigin Premium includes access to our professional email support service, perfect for those times when you need fast and effective technical support.
+We're standing by to assist you in any way we can.

 == Changelog ==